 Harm minimisation is just that - minimising the damage you are doing to yourself.
-There are 2 different schools of thought about this - is telling someone how to 'harm safely' encouraging the problem or equipping people who are going to do it anyway to take responsibility for their health?
+There are two different schools of thought about this; is telling someone how to 'harm safely' encouraging the problem or equipping people who are going to do it anyway to take responsibility for their health?

-Selfharm.co.uk is entirely pro-recovery, but we recognise that a little knowledge can go a long way to ensuring someone stays as safe as possible.
+SelfharmUK is entirely pro-recovery, but we recognise that a little knowledge can go a long way to ensuring someone stays as safe as possible while navigating the road back to health.
 What follows here is some general information about harm minimisation and techniques that you may wish to consider.
-We understand the vast majority of people who self-harm do so in order to make life more bearable, and not to try and end life, so don't run the risk of going too far.

 What's the point?

 What do you cut with?
 Do you cut with the same implement time after time without cleaning it?
-Surgeons only ever use sterile blades and harmers need to aspire to do the same - if nothing anyone can say or do will stop you cutting, make sure you're using a clean blade - not just today, but every time you feel the need to cut.
+Surgeons only ever use extremely sharp, sterile blades and harmers need to aspire to do the same - if nothing anyone can say or do will stop you cutting, make sure you're using a clean blade - not just today, but every time you feel the need to cut.
 You can sterilise implements easily at home, whether you leave them in boiling water or submerge sharps in sterilising fluid.
-Dirty blades will encourage infection, even if it's only you using it.
-And we hope it goes without saying that sharing blades (of ANY kind) is a big no-no. If you can infect yourself, what on earth do you think a shared blade might do?
+Dirty blades will encourage infection, even if it's only you using them.
+It goes without saying that sharing blades (of ANY kind) is a big no-no. If you can infect yourself, what on earth do you think a shared blade might do?

 Burns are painful; burns can leave permanent scarring in much the same way as cutting might and these can be extremely serious injuries.
 If you burn yourself it’s important you understand how to look after your skin afterwards – just applying a plaster or bandage may actually do more harm than good.
 The NHS offers the following advice: